-- DBMS used to maintain, query large datasets. - Benefits include recovery from system crashes, concurrent access, quick application development, data integrity and security. - Levels of abstraction give data independence. - ❖ A DBMS typically has a layered architecture. - ❖ DBAs & Data Scientists are well-paid! ☺ - DBMS R&D is one of the broadest, most exciting areas in CS.
+- DBMS used to maintain, query large datasets. - Benefits include recovery from system crashes, concurrent access, quick application development, data integrity and security. - Levels of abstraction give data independence. - \ A DBMS typically has a layered architecture. - ❖ DBAs hold responsible jobs and are well-paid! ☺ - DBMS R&D is one of the broadest, most exciting areas in CS.